Girjoaba/Eunomia/README.md

 ### Model
-The grammar representing the entirety of the proof is designed.
+The grammar representing the entirety of the proof was designed.
 Using ANTLR-v4, the parser for the corresponding grammar was generated.
 The input is fed into the parser, which creates a ParseTree.

 Using the Visitor Design Pattern, the ParseTree is then traversed and the correctness of each individual line is decided and stored.
 In the case of identifying an incorrect line, a helpful error message is associated with the line.